pghvlaans/sbotools/man-md/sbofind.1.md

 **sbofind** searches the names of all available SlackBuilds for one or more search terms.
-It reports any SlackBuilds found along with path, version, installation status information and a short description.
+It reports any SlackBuilds found along with path, version, maintainer, installation status information and a short description.
 Use the **\--descriptions** option to search descriptions as well.
 If the repository includes a *TAGS.txt* file, these tags are searched to generate additional results.

+SlackBuilds that have been designated as orphaned upstream are subject to future removal; orphaned builds are marked with a warning to that effect.

 **sbofind** issues a warning if the directory specified with **LOCAL_OVERRIDES** does not exist (see [sboconfig(1)](sboconfig.1.md) or